 By the end of the four-year programme, an exceptional cohort of young leaders will have worked together to create a strong youth network, spanning the Commonwealth.

 The Queen’s Young Leaders grants support projects from every region of the Commonwealth that place young people at the heart of their communities.

 Our vision is a Commonwealth where young people are better qualified, can secure sustainable employment, have access to job training, and are equipped to create thriving businesses.
 We want to help create an environment where young people are able to articulate their needs in order to influence key decision makers.

 In 2015, grants were awarded to youth-led organisations in Bangladesh, Jamaica, Solomon Islands, the UK and Zambia.
-In 2016 we intend to include funding for Sierra Leone, where work was delayed due to the Ebola crisis.
+In 2016 we included funding for organisations working in Sierra Leone.

 This week reminded me that the Queen’s Young Leaders Award in not as much about recognition as it is about a call to higher responsibility – responsibility to leadership, responsibility to foster opportunities for thousands of youth in my country and region, and across the Commonwealth.
 I was inspired and informed towards many new ideas that I know will change my life and enable me to do so much more in the world.